-For the map and compass field exercise, we will give you a map and a leaflet illustrating various map symbols.
+WTS will provide a map for the navigation field exercise.
 You will need to obtain a compass and a few other items.

 Compasses suitable for getting around in the mountains come in a bewildering array of makes, models, and prices.
-To simplify the WTS map and compass instruction, we have settled on using compasses that have the following features:
+To simplify the WTS navigation instruction, we have settled on using compasses that have the following features: